 2675 Skypark Drive #104, Torrance CA

-If you fail your initial smog test there is no additional charge for the retest.
+If you fail your smog test there is no additional charge for one retest.
 You pay only for the certificate and processing fee.
-A total of $10.00.
+A total of $10.00. (must be done within 30 days of initial test)

 1. Running Right - Do not subject your vehicle to a smog inspection if it does not run right.
 Chances are that it will fail the smog check and you will lose your inspection fee.
 Seek repair assistance first.
 This will save you time and money, and ensure your vehicle will pass the smog test.